-FIRST IMPRESSIONS: Coreopsis verticillata ‘Zagreb’ is a rhizomatous perennial that grows in compact bushy clumps.
+FIRST IMPRESSIONS: Coreopsis verticillata is a rhizomatous perennial that grows in dense bushy clumps.
 Plants have many slender upright stems clothed in pairs of bright green thread-like leaves.
-In summer stems are topped by multitudes of bright yellow daisies.
-Plants attain a 1’ height and flourish in sunny or partly sunny sites with dry or mesic soil.
+In summer stems are topped by multitudes of small yellow daisies.
+Plants prefer a sunny or partly sunny site with dry or mesic soil.
 In an appropriate setting this fine textured perennial will mature into a 2-3’ tall feathery mound.

-HABITAT & HARDINESS: The parent species Coreopsis verticillata is native to the eastern U. S. from Massachusetts to Florida and west to Arkansas.
+HABITAT & HARDINESS: Coreopsis verticillata is native to the eastern U. S. from Massachusetts to Florida and west to Arkansas.
 Plants have been introduced into Ontario and Quebec.

 Plants are hardy from USDA Zones 3-9.

-From summer until early autumn plants bear a profusion of 1’ bright yellow flowers.
-Each of the daisy-like blossoms consists of slender golden ray florets surrounding a yellow cluster of disk florets.
+From summer until early autumn plants bear a profusion of 1-2” clear yellow flowers.
+Each of the daisy-like blossoms consists of slender yellow ray florets surrounding a golden cluster of disk florets.
 The flowers are solitary or in loose cyme-like clusters.
 Dark colored achene seed form after blooming.

-CULTURAL & MAINTENANCE NEEDS: Coreopsis verticillata ‘Zagreb’ is easy to grow in sunny dry or mesic sites.
-Plants thrive in infertile sandy and rocky soils and tolerate drought, some salt, infertile soil, heat and humidity.
+CULTURAL & MAINTENANCE NEEDS: Coreopsis verticillata is easy to grow in sunny dry or mesic sites.
+Plants thrive in infertile sandy and rocky soils and tolerate drought, low levels of salt, infertile soil, heat and humidity.
 If soil is too rich or moist, stems become weak and plants tend to flop.

 Deadheading of spent flowers promotes a fall re-bloom and prevents unwanted seedling volunteers.
 Most gardeners simply shear the entire plant in late summer to deadhead and neaten matted growth at the same time.

-This cultivar is relatively pest free and is also unpalatable to deer and other herbivores.
+This species is relatively pest free and is also unpalatable to deer and other herbivores.

 LANDSCAPE USES: This is a good Groundcover for a Meadow or Wildlife Garden.
 Plants are also used as Accents and Butterfly Nectar Plants.
 This species tolerates some salt and drought and can be used in seaside location if there is no direct salt spray.
-Coreopsis verticillata ‘Zagreb’ has Showy Blooms and is appropriate for Cottage Gardens, Deer Resistant Plantings, Groupings or Mass Plantings, Rock Gardens, Water-wise Landscapes, Low Maintenance Plantings and Perennial Borders.
+Coreopsis verticillata has Showy Blooms and is appropriate for Cottage Gardens, Deer Resistant Plantings, Groupings or Mass Plantings, Rock Gardens, Water-wise Landscapes, Low Maintenance Plantings and Perennial Borders.

-COMPANION & UNDERSTUDY PLANTS: Try pairing Coreopsis verticillata ‘Zagreb’ with Asclepias tuberosa, Echinacea purpurea and Stokesia laevis.
+COMPANION & UNDERSTUDY PLANTS: Try pairing Coreopsis verticillata with Asclepias tuberosa, Echinacea purpurea, Liatris spicata and Stokesia laevis.